Integrating with Kafka

 @CKafkaConsume(topic: string | RegExp | Array<string | RegExp>, consumerConfig?: ConsumerConfig, queueName?: string)

-Runs a transaction or workflow exactly-once for each message received on the specified topic(s).
+Runs a workflow or transaction exactly-once for each message received on the specified topic(s).

 Takes in a Kafka topic or list of Kafka topics (required) and a consumer configuration.